neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 inside the local repository:

-- [ ] `git remote -v` look which remote repositories are already connected - none of course
+- [ ] `git remote -v` looking which remote repositories are already connected - none of course
-- [ ] `git remote add origin <ssh link>` - add our new GitHub repository to the remote repositories under the name `origin`
+- [ ] `git remote add origin <ssh link>` - adding our new GitHub repository to the remote repositories under the name `origin`
 - [ ] explain that one local repository can have multiple remote repositories, therefore they need a name to distinguish them.
-- [ ] `git remote -v` show that our repository shows up in the remote repository list
+- [ ] `git remote -v` showing that our repository shows up in the remote repository list
-- [ ] `git push -u origin main` - push all commits to the remote repository, highlight that -u origin main is only necessary when pushing for the first time
+- [ ] `git push -u origin main` - pushing all commits to the remote repository, highlight that -u origin main is only necessary when pushing for the first time

 **1. Show how to clone an existing repository to the local machine.**